How to Choose the Best Home Builder

 Narrow the local home builder list

-Now that you have the names of a few top home builders check out their web sites.
-See what type of homes they build and if it is a good fit with the kind of home you are building.
-Read online reviews and check out ratings on Angie’s List and with the Better Business Bureau.
+Now that you have the names of a few top home builders check out their websites.
+See what type of homes they build and if it fits the kind of home you are making.
+Read online reviews and check out ratings on Angie’s List and the Better Business Bureau.
 Pick the top three builders from your research and set up an appointment for an interview.